 3. Scaling on Signal: Building a High-Velocity Decision Tree

 In the wake of the reporting rollout, waiting for "final" attribution is a recipe for missed opportunities.
-Our success during this event wasn't just about the final numbers; it was about our ability to take calculated risks on Day 1 based on top-funnel momentum.
+Our success during this event wasn't just about the final numbers; it was about our ability to take calculated risks based on KPIs such as: CPC & CTR, and leverage top-funnel momentum.

 - Main Learning: Leading Indicators are the New North Star.